kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 This problem was asked by Twitch.

 Describe what happens when you type a URL into your browser and press Enter.

+## Daily Coding Problem: Problem #933 [Medium]

+This problem was asked by Pinterest.

+The sequence `[0, 1, ..., N]` has been jumbled, and the only clue you have for its order is an array representing whether each number is larger or smaller than the last.
+Given this information, reconstruct an array that is consistent with it.
+For example, given `[None, +, +, -, +]`, you could return `[1, 2, 3, 0, 4]`.